 The app redesign process began with listing our must-have's based on user research and customer feedback.
 These included:

 - An cleaner, more modern overall design

 There were some standard and not-so-standard constraints from other departments such as the colors and general design of some of the content, adhering to brand guidelines and established styles found on the corresponding website, and limitations in the code stack that restricted the type and amount of functionality and interactivity possible on various screens.
-These were the biggest challenges while attempting to solve UI and UX problems, but after much collaboration and cooperation between teams we produced a new base design that we knew would and could grow and be expanded upon.
+These were the biggest challenges while attempting to solve UI and UX problems, but after much collaboration and cooperation between teams we produced a new base design that we knew would and could grow.

 Despite these hurdles, our primary goal was to deliver an app for kids that would be easy to use and stimulating to young minds.